Surviving Company Layoffs: What to Do (and Not Do) Next

 If you’ve survived your company’s first round of layoffs, congratulations!
 Remember:

 It’s natural to feel a range of emotions after surviving a layoff, from relief and guilt to anxiety about the future.
 Acknowledge how you’re feeling and give yourself time to process.

 2. Don’t forget about your laid-off co-workers.

 They’re going through a tough time.
 Check-in with them and see how they’re doing.

 3. Don’t neglect your finances.

 The layoff may have shaken up your financial situation even if you’ve kept your job.
 Review your budget and make sure you’re prepared for any unexpected expenses.
 Hello, emergency fund!

 But there are some things you can do to prepare for the possibility of being laid off.

 First, take a close look at your career plans.
-If you’re in a stable industry with good job prospects, then you may not need to worry too much about the possibility of being laid off.
-However, if you’re in a volatile industry or one with limited job prospects, then it’s important to have a Plan B in place.
+If you’re in a stable industry with good job prospects, you may not need to worry too much about being laid off.
+However, it’s important to have a Plan B in place if you’re in a volatile industry or one with limited job prospects.

 Think about what you would do if you lost your job.
 Would you be able to find another job quickly?